emmercm/www/src/blog/_postgres-audit-triggers.md

 ## Usage

-Let's add some jobs and then modify them:
+Let's add some jobs and then modify them.
+Inserting one row

 ```shell
 postgres=# INSERT INTO crons (schedule, config)